flutesys/slate/source/index.html.md

 ## API Limitations

-- All strings should be in the UTF-8 charset.
+- All JSON string payloads should be UTF-8 encoded.
-- All emails have open tracking enabled, and are therefore converted from plaintext to HTML.
-[We have reasons for doing this.](https://lwn.net/Articles/735973/)
+- Each individual recipient in the `to`, `cc` and `bcc` fields cannot exceed 1024 bytes (characters) in name and email.
 - At least one provider must be configured under the environment.
 Otherwise, the API call will fail.
-- The entire payload (all body parameters stringified) cannot exceed 20 MB (i.e. 20971520 bytes).
+- The entire payload size (all body parameters stringified, including attachments) cannot exceed 6 MB.
+(We do this to ensure high performance).
-- Each individual recipient in the `to`, `cc` and `bcc` fields cannot exceed 1024 characters in name and email.
+- All emails have open tracking enabled, and are therefore converted from plaintext to HTML.
+[We have reasons for doing this.](https://lwn.net/Articles/735973/)

 ## Response